California Public Employees Retirement System Sells 9,877 Shares of Mirati Therapeutics, Inc. (NASDAQ:MRTX)

 Several other institutional investors and hedge funds have also recently added to or reduced their stakes in MRTX.
 Marshall Wace LLP increased its position in shares of Mirati Therapeutics by 2,326.5% in the 1st quarter.
 Marshall Wace LLP now owns 4,853 shares of the biotechnology company’s stock valued at $356,000 after buying an additional 4,653 shares in the last quarter.
 Sei Investments Co. increased its position in shares of Mirati Therapeutics by 27.9% in the 1st quarter.
 Sei Investments Co. now owns 11,906 shares of the biotechnology company’s stock valued at $2,284,000 after buying an additional 2,596 shares in the last quarter.
 Prudential Financial Inc. increased its position in shares of Mirati Therapeutics by 231.1% in the 1st quarter.
 Prudential Financial Inc. now owns 10,806 shares of the biotechnology company’s stock valued at $1,852,000 after buying an additional 7,542 shares in the last quarter.
 Mirae Asset Global Investments Co.
 Ltd. increased its position in shares of Mirati Therapeutics by 7.8% in the 1st quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 6,310 shares of the biotechnology company’s stock valued at $1,081,000 after buying an additional 459 shares in the last quarter.
 Finally, Neuberger Berman Group LLC increased its position in shares of Mirati Therapeutics by 2.5% in the 1st quarter.
 Neuberger Berman Group LLC now owns 17,673 shares of the biotechnology company’s stock valued at $3,027,000 after buying an additional 434 shares in the last quarter.

-MRTX has been the subject of a number of research analyst reports.
-Morgan Stanley upped their target price on shares of Mirati Therapeutics from $160.00 to $173.00 and gave the stock an “equal weight” rating in a research note on Tuesday, September 21st.
-HC Wainwright reduced their target price on shares of Mirati Therapeutics from $251.00 to $247.00 and set a “buy” rating for the company in a research note on Monday, August 9th.
+MRTX has been the subject of a number of recent analyst reports.
+Jefferies Financial Group initiated coverage on shares of Mirati Therapeutics in a research report on Monday, September 20th.
+They issued a “buy” rating and a $193.00 price objective for the company.
+JPMorgan Chase & Co. lowered their price objective on shares of Mirati Therapeutics from $205.00 to $203.00 and set an “overweight” rating for the company in a research report on Tuesday, September 7th.
 SVB Leerink upped their target price on shares of Mirati Therapeutics from $195.00 to $205.00 and gave the stock an “outperform” rating in a research note on Tuesday, September 21st.
-JPMorgan Chase & Co. reduced their target price on shares of Mirati Therapeutics from $205.00 to $203.00 and set an “overweight” rating for the company in a research note on Tuesday, September 7th.
-Finally, Jefferies Financial Group initiated coverage on shares of Mirati Therapeutics in a research note on Monday, September 20th.
-They issued a “buy” rating and a $193.00 target price for the company.
+Zacks Investment Research raised shares of Mirati Therapeutics from a “sell” rating to a “hold” rating and set a $166.00 target price for the company in a research note on Wednesday, October 6th.
+Finally, Morgan Stanley upped their target price on shares of Mirati Therapeutics from $160.00 to $173.00 and gave the stock an “equal weight” rating in a research note on Tuesday, September 21st.
 One analyst has rated the stock with a sell rating, five have given a hold rating and twelve have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $219.33.

 Mirati Therapeutics (NASDAQ:MRTX) last posted its quarterly earnings data on Thursday, August 5th.
 The biotechnology company reported ($3.23) EPS for the quarter, missing the Zacks’ consensus estimate of ($2.40) by ($0.83).
 Analysts expect that Mirati Therapeutics, Inc. will post -11.83 earnings per share for the current year.